roax888/Tokyo_AirBnB_Analysis/README.md

 # Tokyo_AirBnB_Analysis

-This is a line form R Studio
+This is a line from R Studio

 Looking for patterns of human behavior in Tokyo's AirBnB Data